 MCIP holds intellectual property and licensing rights related to one United States and one Canadian patent associated with THC and CBD vape pens.
-Patent application and national phase maintenance fees were expensed when paid rather than capitalized and therefore, no capitalized assets related to MCIP are recognized on the consolidated financial statements at June 30, 2023 and December 31, 2022.
+Patent application and national phase maintenance fees were expensed when paid rather than capitalized and therefore, no capitalized assets related to MCIP are recognized on the consolidated financial statements at September 30, 2023 and December 31, 2022.
+Subsequent to quarter end, on October 24, 2023, MCIP divested its intellectual property and licensing rights related to the United States and the Canadian patents.
+See Note 20.